Outdoor First Aid Course Devon | 16-Hour Accredited Outdoor First Aid

 Learners regularly attend from Exeter, Torquay, Plymouth, Newton Abbot, North Devon, and Cornwall, many choosing Dartmoor specifically for its realistic outdoor environment and practical, scenario-led training approach.

-This course provides hands-on, scenario-based training for those working in remote, wilderness, mountain, and outdoor environments, building the confidence and capability to manage serious incidents where access to emergency services may be delayed.
+This Outdoor First Aid course provides hands-on training for those working in remote, wilderness, mountain, and outdoor environments, building the confidence and capability to manage serious incidents where access to emergency services may be delayed.

 What You’ll Learn on the Outdoor First Aid Course